sapegin/washingcode-book/manuscript/Linters.md

 ### Conclusion

-Linters are useful to prevent bugs and maintain a consistent codebase but are misused often.
+Linters are useful to prevent bugs and maintain a consistent codebase but can be misused.

+On the one hand, it can be a good idea to automate code style checks by adding lint rules for every item in our coding style guide.
+On the other hand, a codebase with too many lint rules, can be intimidating for developers working with it.

-Each rule in our coding style guide should have a corresponding lint rule.
-Ideally, it should be autofixable, so developers don’t waste time tailoring their code.
-If it’s impossible or too difficult to make an autofixable rule, we should really think whether such a style guide rule is a good idea or not, and maybe we shouldn’t be so picky about the way our colleagues are writing code.
+Ideally, all lint rules should be autofixable, so developers don’t waste time tailoring their code to satisfy esoteric lint rules.
+If it’s impossible or too difficult to make an autofixable rule, we should really think whether it’s worth having such rule at all.

-I wish there was a way not to show autofixable lint errors in the editor, so they won’t distract us from writing code.
-The same way as Prettier (see the next chapter) is formatting the code for us without yelling at us when we write it the “wrong” way.
+And no lint rule is coded in stone: it’s always up to a developer writing code whether to follow a certain rule, disable it for a single line, or remove it from the lint config altogether.

 ---